dotpromo/take_care/README.md

 # TakeCare

-Sidekiq wrapper for activerecord model
+Sidekiq wrapper for activerecord model (or any class which instances are fetched by #id)

-Method #take_care(method, *args) that delegates actual performing to sidekiq
+Method #take_care(method, *args) that delegates actual performing of own method to sidekiq

 ## Installation